|

 Venice where the crowds are quiet and unobtrusive: the Isola di San Michele, a former

-prison island less than five minutes away by water bus.
+prison island that is only five minutes away by water bus.

 San Michele is Venice's cemetery--a role it has borne with dignity since the early